How much milk should you leave?

 - Feed baby right as you’re dropping off.
 Theoretically, this will decrease a bottle, since your baby won’t need to eat for several hours.
 Scheduling this doesn’t always work though.

 - Pump in the car.
 Most electric pumps have a car adaptor or battery option.
-You can use a hands-free pumping bra (link to amazon store item) and pump as you drive.
+You can use a hands-free pumping bra and pump as you drive (this works well for road trips too).
 This works well if your commute is an appropriate amount of time to pump.
 You won’t be able to safely adjust the settings on the road, so you may notice a slightly lower than normal output.
-If you are concerned about exposure, you can get something like the Freemie adaptor (Link) which works with many pumps.
+If you are concerned about exposure, you can get something like the Freemie adaptor which works with many pumps.
 Do note that if you use these cups, you will need to make sure you have good posture to prevent leaks.
 You could also drive with a breastfeeding cover as well.

 - Feed baby at pick up.
 If possible, ask your provider to hold off feeding or just offering a small feeding near pick up time.
 This will allow you to bond and feed your baby at the end of the work day.